juzeon/SydneyQt/README.md

 - Chat with webpages you browse.
 - Chat with documents you open (including pdf, docx and pptx).
 - GPT-4 with vision that supports image search.
+- Generate images using the latest DALL·E 3 model.
 - Use OpenAI ChatGPT API with swichable different configurations.
 - Switch between custom prompt presets.
 - Responsible and humanized UI designs built with modern web technologies.